-It is also the major component of gastric acid which is naturally produced by cells in the human body in order to aid digestion.
+It is also the major component of gastric acid, which is naturally produced by cells in the human body to aid digestion.

-If you can’t do that then think of this quote and take in its full meaning.
+If you can’t do that, then think of this quote and take in its full meaning.

 “There’s nothing about my life that is an accident.”